Lightstone-Group/LightstonePlatform.Products/docs/index.md

 - Body
     - The body property of the Show UI Responses contains a JSON string for data that needs to be passed back to your custom web component
 - Attributes
-    - The attributes property of the SHOW UI Responses is a dictionary of key value pairs that will be set as attributes for your custom web component
+    - The attributes property of the ShowUI Responses is a dictionary of key value pairs that will be set as attributes for your custom web component
     - Ex result:
     ``` C#
         return new ShowUIProcessResponse